j-sadowski/personal_website/_posts/2019-12-12-How-to-analyze-stratified-random-sampled-data.md

 I hope that helps with your stratified random sampling needs!
 I’ve added the Jupyter notebook where I conducted this analysis and a similar R script to my GitHub [repository](https://github.com/j-sadowski/FromRtoPython).
 Here are some links for further reading on ANOVAs and stratified random sampling:

 - There are a many articles online that go over the different types of sampling methodologies.
 See [here](https://medium.com/analytics-vidhya/sampling-methods-6c6e21773a1c), [here](https://towardsdatascience.com/sampling-techniques-a4e34111d808), or [here](https://www.statisticshowto.datasciencecentral.com/probability-and-statistics/sampling-in-statistics/).
-- This course from Penn State goes much deeper into the statistics of stratified random sampling.
+- This course from Penn State goes much deeper into the statistics of stratified random sampling (This course is now unavailable JSS 2025-06-16).
 - Examples of how to conduct an ANOVA on the iris dataset in R and in [Python](https://www.marsja.se/four-ways-to-conduct-one-way-anovas-using-python/).
 - How to conduct a power analysis using traditional [methods](https://www.evanmiller.org/ab-testing/sample-size.html), and using simulated data.